The International Investigations Review: Turkey

 Turkey is keen to cooperate with other countries in areas that require international collaboration.
 A good example is the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 Turkey is party to this convention along with 32 other countries.
 The extra-territorial effect of the crime of bribery as regulated under the TPC is one of the successful implementations of this convention in Turkish legislation.

 In addition to the aforementioned convention, Turkey has signed and ratified several conventions and mutual treaties with several countries regarding extradition.
-One of these treaties is the Third Additional Protocol to the European Convention on Extradition, signed by more than 30 countries.23 Turkey also has bilateral extradition treaties with the USA, Algeria, Morocco, Iraq, Iran, Kazakhstan, Kuwait, Turkish Republic of Northern Cyprus, Libya, Lebanon, Egypt, Mongolia, Uzbekistan, Pakistan, Syria, Tajikistan, Tunisia and Jordan.24
+One of these treaties is the Third Additional Protocol to the European Convention on Extradition, signed by more than 30 countries.25 Turkey also has bilateral extradition treaties with the United States, Algeria, Morocco, Iraq, Iran, Kazakhstan, Kuwait, Turkish Republic of Northern Cyprus, Libya, Lebanon, Egypt, Mongolia, Uzbekistan, Pakistan, Syria, Tajikistan, Tunisia and Jordan.26

 iii Local law considerations